St. Bonaventure's College: Modern History

 St. Bon's school was closed in 1998 due to the end of denominational education in the province.
 In 1999, the school was reopened with the Society of Jesus, from their local St. Pius X Church, offering administrative help; it is now the only K-12 private school, and the only Catholic school, in the city.

 The school was also a perennial leader in sports and was the first educational institution to institute an annual sports day.
 The prestigious Boyle Trophy has a long association with the school.

 In 2003, St. Bon's became a member of the Jesuit Secondary School Association.

 A Strategic Plan was approved by the Board of Governors in 2015.
 This plan which outlines strategic initiatives to further the school's mission has met with considerable success.

 In May 2017, the school launched a news magazine, "Magis."
 This magazine distributed to the school community and benefactors, outlines how the school is achieving its mission.
 The school also presents an award to successful young alumni, called the Magis Award.
 Recipient history can be found on the school's website.

-Music Education

-The instrumental band program at the school is currently under the direction of Vincenza Etchegary.

-Alongside this, the choral program is now currently under the direction of Susan Quinn.